Welcome

 Catholicism in Lancaster goes back to the early settlers in 1800.
 The people of our parish are grateful for the gift of the catholic faith given us by the Apostles and our local ancestors, we strive to continue to live so that our actions may inspire to holiness of life the generations to follow until the Lord’s return.

-St. Mark Food Pantry
+St. Mary Pantry

 Pantry Schedule